MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-create-custom-report-layout.md

    The copy of the custom layout appears on the **Custom Report Layouts** page and has the words *Copy of* in the **Description** field.
 5. If you want to add a new custom layout that is based on a built-in layout, do the following steps:
    1. Choose the **New** action.
 The **Insert Built-in Layout for a Report** page appears.
 The **ID** and **Name** fields are automatically filled in.
-   2. To add a custom Word report layout type, select the **Insert Word Layout** check box.
+   2. To add a custom Word report layout type, turn on the **Insert Word Layout** toggle.
-   3. To add a custom RDLC report layout type, select the **Insert RDLC Layout** check box.
+   3. To add a custom RDLC report layout type, turn on the **Insert RDLC Layout** toggle.
    4. Choose the **OK** button.

     The new custom layout now appears on the **Custom Report Layouts** page.
 If a new layout is based on a built-in layout, then it has the words **Copy of a Built-in Layout** in the **Description** field.
 If there was no built-in layout for the report, then the new layout has the words **New Layout** in the **Description** field, which indicates that custom layout is blank.